haskell-tools/haskell-tools/README.md

 The goal of this project is to create developer tools for the functional programming language Haskell.
 Currently this repository contains the **ht-refact** tool, a refactoring tool for Haskell.
 There are 5 implemented refactorings:
   - **Rename definition**: Can rename bindings, data types, constructors, fields, type variables, etc. Respects scoping.
   - **Extract binding**: Extracts the selected expression as a local binding.
+  - **Inline binding**: Removes the selected binding and replaces the uses with binding's implementation.
   - **Generate type signature**: Generates the type signature for a function.
 Useful for declaring the type if it is complex.
   - **Organize imports**: Sorts the imports into alphabetical order and narrows the set of imported definitions to the ones that are really used.
   - **Generate exports**: Generate an export list for the module that contains all definitions in it.
 Useful for narrowing the list of exported definitions to the ones that need to be public.